 The Minnesota House of Representatives High School Page Program is open to all Minnesota high school students in their JUNIOR year, whether they attend public or private schools, or are home schooled.

-EssayEach applicant must submit a 500 word essay explaining why he/she wants to participate in the 2023 High School Page Program.
+EssayEach applicant must submit a 500-word essay explaining why they want to participate in the 2026 High School Page Program.
 Teachers and counselors should encourage applicants to take sufficient time to write a thoughtful and reflective essay that demonstrates interest and expectations.
 While the essay alone does not determine selection it is a very important criterion.

 Letter of RecommendationIn addition to the application and essay, students are required to include one letter of recommendation from a teacher, counselor or academic advisor.